chrisgurney/chrisgurney.ca/src/md/work-pm.md

 > - Employer: DevBBQ
 > - My Role: Product Manager

-Paymi allows consumers to automatically earn cash when they shop with their existing credit or debit cards at partner stores and through affiliates.
+Paymi is a consumer loyalty app that allows consumers to automatically earn cash when they shop with their existing credit or debit cards.

 [Details...](#details-paymi){: data-toggle=collapse}

-- Context:
-	- Consumer loyalty / shopping rewards.
-- Notable Deliverables:
-	- Requirements + delivery management
+- Responsible for managing requirements and continuous delivery.
 - [Visit Paymi →](https://www.paymi.com/){: target=_blank_}
 {: id=details-paymi .collapse}